-As in the channel dredging area, managed fish species as well as EFH fish prey species would be expected to temporarily leave the dredged material placement area due to elevated water turbidity.
-The Heislerville WMA's Northwest Reach flooded marsh area constitutes over 400 acres whereas the proposed placement area is a small portion (less than 30 acres total; 20 acres for the first-year placement operation).
-Mobile species, such as fish and crabs in marine environments have been shown through video monitoring to leave an area of disturbance and elevated turbidity temporarily, returning shortly after placement operations cease.
-These impacts would cease when construction is over.
+As in the channel dredging area, managed fish species as well as mobile EFH fish prey species, would be expected to temporarily leave the dredged material placement area due to elevated water turbidity.
+The Heislerville WMA's Northwest Reach flooded marsh area constitutes over 400 acres whereas the proposed placement area is a small portion (two 9-acre sites).
+Mobile species, such as fish and crabs in marine environments, have been shown through video monitoring to leave an area of disturbance and elevated turbidity temporarily, returning shortly after placement operations cease.
+These impacts would cease once construction is over.
 Indirect, short-term, and minor negative impacts could result from disruptions to foraging during construction due to increased turbidity and the possibility that infaunal prey may leave the immediate area.
 As noted, burial of some benthic prey species will occur within the placement site, however, species in highly dynamic areas are typically R-selected species capable of recolonizing their populations rapidly through recruitment from neighboring areas.
-Many infaunal macroinvertebrates are capable of migrating through the placed sediments (Bolam, 2010; Hinchey et al., 2006; Maurer et al., 1981; OSPAR Commission, 2008).
-While turbidity will temporarily increase at the placement site during construction, turbidity levels are predominantly elevated in this area due to currents and wave action.
-Fall et al. (in preparation) evaluated strategic BU placement operations under the SMIIL at Gull Island in Great Sound.
+Many infaunal macroinvertebrates are capable of migrating through the placed sediments (Bolam, 2010; Hinchey et al.,

+2006; Maurer et al., 1981; OSPAR Commission, 2008).

+While turbidity will temporarily increase at the placement site during construction, turbidity levels are predominantly elevated in this area due to currents, wave action, and erosive forces.
+Fall et al. (2022) evaluated strategic BU placement operations under the SMIIL at Gull Island in Great Sound.
 They observed that turbidity plumes were localized for fine-grained sediments.
 Monitoring has shown that near-bed turbidities during active placement were temporarily greater than background conditions but were often less than those observed during high wind or storm events.
 Post-placement monitoring just one week after dredging had ceased showed that turbidity levels in the area were similar to levels documented for an area where no placement had occurred.